WeblateOrg/weblate/docs/admin/projects.rst

 The glossary will be accessible in all projects define by :ref:`component-links`.

-It is recommended to enable :ref:`component-manage_units` on glossaries.
+It is recommended to enable :ref:`component-manage_units` on glossaries in order to allow adding new words to them.

 .. seealso::